MicrochipTech/PIC32MZW1_Projects/wifi_timing_wpa2/readme.md

 # Wi-Fi Connection time (WPA2 mode)

+> Please refer to [WLAN initial connection time for PIC32MZW1/WFI32 device](https://microchipsupport.force.com/s/article/WLAN-initial-connection-time-for-PIC32MZW1-WFI32-device) for more details about the implementation of this project

 This example can be used to measure time taken to establish connection when connecting to a Wi-Fi access point with WPA2 security.

 ## Description